debuggingfuture/byoa/README.md

 ### Future Potentials
-- We could further expand customizing of agents, such as using Controlnet with stable diffusion to automatically create different expressions for an agent.
+- We could further expand customizing of agents, such as integrating Controlnet with stable diffusion pipelines to automatically create different expressions for an agent.